 Apply and pay online on GOV.UK

-Download an application form for a Street Trading Licence (PDF, 74KB)
+Download an application form for a Street Trading Licence (MS Word, 117KB)

 Certain streets in the Authority are designated as Consent Streets or Prohibited Streets.